-- c. the use of land for a farming activity for horticulture is a farm with intensive vegetable rotations greater than 80% of the time; and - d. the use of land for a farming activity for arable farming is a farm with a cropping rotation on more than 50% of the property and does not include properties that contain a milking platform for cows.
+- a.
+The use of land for a farming activity for horticulture is a farm with intensive vegetable rotations greater than 80% of the time; and - b.
+The use of land for a farming activity for arable farming is a farm with a cropping rotation on more than 50% of the property and does not include properties that contain a milking platform for cows.